-This module discusses the professional behaviour and uses specific examples that pertain to the Medical Laboratory Assistant.
+This module discusses the professional behaviour and uses specific examples that pertain to the MLA.
 It also describes the health care organization and the duties of the team members in the various departments.
-You will become accustomed to the role of the Medical Laboratory Assistant in providing professional patient/customer service and will learn how to use outstanding interpersonal skills.
+You will become accustomed with the role of the MLA in providing professional patient/customer service learning how to use outstanding interpersonal skills.
 This module will teach the cardiovascular system, the components of the blood, and the commonly used veins in phlebotomy.
 Laboratory structure and the commonly performed tests in each department will be discussed.
-Quality assurance and improvement as applied to the Medical Laboratory Assistant will be briefly discussed along with the ethical, legal, and regulatory issues.
+Quality assurance and improvement as applied to the MLA will be briefly discussed along with the ethical, legal, and regulatory issues.
 You will learn basic laboratory terminology and measurements.

 Medical Laboratory Procedures

 In this course you will learn about diagnostic laboratory tests, documentation and delivery methods of specimens, safety supplies, phlebotomy equipment, and venipuncture procedures.
 This course will highlight all aspects of phlebotomy including:

 - Venipuncture procedures and working with special populations